UdayLab/PAMI/docs/utilityDatabaseStats.md

 #### getDatabaseSize()

-   This method outputs the total number of transactions in a database.
+   This method returns the total number of transactions in a database.

     print(f'Database size : {obj.getDatabaseSize()}')

+#### getTotalNumberOfItems()

+   This method returns the total number of transactions in a database.

+    print(f'Total number of items : {obj.getTotalNumberOfItems()}')

+####.getSparsity()

+   This method returns the sparsity (i.e., the portion of empty values) of the database.

+    printf(f'Database sparsity : {obj.getSparsity()}')

 #### getMinimumTransactionLength()

-   This method  outputs the length of the small transaction in a database.
-In other words, this function outputs the minimum number of items in a transaction.
+   This method  returns the length of the small transaction in a database.
+In other words, this function returns the minimum number of items in a transaction.

     print(f'Minimum Transaction Size : {obj.getMinimumTransactionLength()}')

 #### getAverageTransactionLength()

-   This method  outputs the length of an average transaction in a database.
-In other words, this function outputs the average number of items in a transaction.
+   This method  returns the length of an average transaction in a database.
+In other words, this function returns the average number of items in a transaction.

     print(f'Average Transaction Size : {obj.getAverageTransactionLength()}')

 #### getMaximumTransactionLength()
-   This method outputs the length of the largest transaction in a database.
-In other words, this function outputs the maximum number of items in a transaction.
+   This method returns the length of the largest transaction in a database.
+In other words, this function returns the maximum number of items in a transaction.

     print(f'Maximum Transaction Size : {obj.getMaximumTransactionLength()}')

 #### getStandardDeviationTransactionLength()
-   This method outputs the standard deviation of the lengths of transactions in database.
+   This method returns the standard deviation of the lengths of transactions in database.

     print(f'Standard Deviation Transaction Size : {obj.getStandardDeviationTransactionLength()}')

+#### getVarianceTransactionLength()

+   This method returns the variance of the lengths of transactions in a database

+    print(f'Variance in Transaction Sizes : {obj.getVarianceTransactionLength()')

 #### getMinimumUtility()
   This method returns the minimum utility of all items in a database.